alexbeams/tbmodelinglbi/README.md

 This repostory contains all of the codes used to produce simulations in the manuscript "Identifying host factors and lineage-specific fitness effects in *Mycobacterium tuberculosis* phylogenies using phylogenetic branching statistics".

-We are not making the Malawi publicly available at this time to protect individuals' privacy, so this repository does not contain code to reproduce Figures 2, S1, or S2.
+We are not able to make the Malawi publicly available to protect individuals' privacy, so this repository does not contain code to reproduce Figures 2, S1, or S2.
 (Figure 1 is a diagram of the models.)

 All of the code is run in R. You will need the following packages and their dependencies: